Edited by Jeffrey A. Peterson, Terri A. Running & Michael R. Stewart

 Introduction; Initial Pleadings; Partial Case Filings – Emergency Filings; Electronic Case Filing; Schedules and Statements; Involuntary Cases; Appendix A – Sample Voluntary Petition and Schedules

-– Mary L. Cox, John Lamey, Richard J. Pearson & Elaine Wise
+– Mary L. Cox, John D. Lamey III, Elaine D.W.
+Wise & Richard J. Pearson

 Property of the Estate

-Interests in Property; Interests in Recovered or Preserved Property; Interests Arising from the Death of a Nondebtor; Interests in Property of a Spouse; Post-Petition Derivatives from Property of the Estate; Post-Petition Acquisitions of Property; Powers Exercisable for the Benefit of a Nondebtor; Leases; Property Encumbered by Restrictions on Transfer; Other Exclusions from Property of the Estate
+Interests in Property; Interests in Recovered or Preserved Property; Interests Arising from the Death of a Nondebtor; Interests in Property of a Spouse; Interests in Unscheduled Property; Post-Petition Derivatives from Property of the Estate; Post-Petition Acquisitions of Property; Powers Exercisable for the Benefit of a Nondebtor; Leases; Property Encumbered by Restrictions on Transfer; Other Exclusions from Property of the Estate

-– Matthew R. Burton & Andrea M. Hauser
+– Matthew R. Burton & Kelsey B. Quarbery

 Overview of Exempt Property and Exemptions; Choosing Between State and Federal Exemptions; Objections to Exemptions; Exemption “Planning”; Debtor Avoidance Actions for Exemption Impairment